FREQUENTLY ASKED QUESTIONS

 Down zoning is the act of changing zoning to a less intensive use.
 For example, commercial property might be down zoned to only allow residential use and multifamily property might be down zoned to only allow single family homes.

-Why is the Uptown Gateway Council opposed to the proposed down zoning Hillcrest?
+Why is the Hillcrest Gateway Council opposed to the proposed down zoning Hillcrest?

 Our current Community Plan has been in place for over 30 years.
 Many property owners purchased their properties with “as of right” zoning and factored future opportunity into the purchase prices they paid.
 Zoning is critical to property value.
 A down zone to the area will ensure that property values will decrease since future opportunity is significantly diminished.